Frederik Øland, violin

 "This is one of the best quartets before the public today." — Robert Battey, The Washington Post

-The group takes an active role in reaching new audiences through special projects.
-In 2007, they established the DSQ Festival, now in its 11th year, which takes place in an intimate and informal setting in Copenhagen.
-This October, the Danish String Quartet performs, over the course of six concerts, the complete Beethoven cycle of 16 string quartets.
-In 2016, they inaugurated a new music festival, Series of Four, which they both perform and invite colleagues—the Ebène Quartet, mandolin player Chris Thile, among others—to appear at the venerable Danish Radio Concert Hall.
-Concerts this season range from a chamber version of the Fauré Requiem, a recital with violinist Augustin Hadelich, and the Scandinavian debut of the Vision String Quartet.
+The Quartet takes an active role in reaching new audiences through special projects.
+In 2007, they established the DSQ Festival, which takes place in intimate and informal settings in Copenhagen.
+In 2016, they inaugurated a concert series, Series of Four, in which they both perform and invite colleagues to appear.

-Violinists Frederik Øland and Rune Tonsgaard Sørenson and violist Asbjorn Norgaard met as children at a music summer camp where they played soccer and made music together.
+Violinists Frederik Øland and Rune Tonsgaard Sørenson and violist Asbjørn Nørgaard met as children at a music summer camp where they played soccer and made music together.
 As teenagers, they began the study of classical chamber music and were mentored by Tim Frederiksen of Copenhagen’s Royal Danish Academy of Music.
 In 2008, the three Danes were joined by Norwegian cellist Fredrik Schøyen Sjölin.

 Please destroy all previously dated material.